Gabbe64/foreign_cluster_connector/README.md

 ## Getting Started

 > **Note:**
-> This controller has been tested with the `replicated-deployment` example from [Liqo](https://github.com/liqotech/liqo).
+> This controller has been tested with the `replicated-deployment` example from [Liqo](https://github.com/liqotech/liqo) using **Cilium** as the CNI, since `liqoctl disconnect/reset` commands had known issues with the default Kindnet.
 We recommend testing it in the same context to verify its functionality.

 ### Prerequisites